 Trilogy Metals is traded on the TSX and NYSE American stock exchanges.
-Trilogy Metals must file a Report to support scientific and technical information on the Bornite Property and it must file a technical report summary with the United States Securities and Exchange Commission under Subpart 229.1300-Disclosure by Registrants Engaged in Mining Operations under Regulation S-K (S-K 1300).
-Under S-K 1300 Trilogy Metals has prepared a current initial assessment to support the Bornite mineral resource estimate.
-Through this process the QPs have reassessed the supporting information and resource classification.
-The contents of this Report have been aligned with the standards and definitions of S-K 1300 and are reported with the terms and definitions in NI 43-101.
-This Report supports the material changes to the mineral resource estimate.
+Trilogy Metals must file a Report to support mineral resources on the Bornite Property and it must file a technical report summary with the United States Securities and Exchange Commission under S-K 1300.
+Wood QPs have assessed the supporting information and resource classification.
+The contents of this Report follow the standards and definitions of S-K 1300.
+This Report supports the mineral resource estimate being current as of November 30, 2022.